Reopening Schools Plan - Continuum for In-Person Instruction

 - Dial in to a maximum of four-days per week of in-person instruction with social distancing in FCPS school buildings only if and when when public health data trends and developments reflect that all significant risk of COVID-19 resurgence has passed

 As illustrated in the table below, FCPS students experience some online learning at every level of the in-person continuum to support their core instruction.
+Note that final decisions about the number of levels in the continuum, level names, and level definitions will be finalized by the start of the school year.

 At each level of the continuum outside the most restrictive “temporary online for all,” in-person instruction requires a reduced schedule in school buildings to ensure students and staff can meet physical distancing requirements and to allow for enhanced cleaning and sanitation routines.
 At most levels of the continuum, students are in-person at a school site one or two days per week, with online instruction on days they are not present in a school building.
 Transportation is provided to FCPS facilities on students’ scheduled days according to FCPS transportation guidelines.